peterprescott/a1-dissertation/md/draft.md

-The aim of this paper is therefore to establish a more robust foundation for geodemographic analysis, by attempting to identify a theoretically rigorous unit of neighbourhood analysis (thus addressing the ontological critique), and to do so using open data and open-source software (thus resisting the ethical critique).
+The aim of this paper is therefore to establish a more robust foundation for geodemographic analysis, by attempting to identify a theoretically rigorous unit of neighbourhood analysis, thus addressing the ontological critique; and to do so using open data and open-source software, thus resisting the ethical critique.

 # Literature Review